 , The British believed that a country had to be properly known before it could be effectively administered.

-Ques 2: What is the problem with the periodisation of Indian History that James Mill offers?
+Q.2.
+What is the problem with the periodization of Indian History that James Mill offers?

-Ans: Information is essential for writing history of a time which can be gathered from various sources.
-Apart from official documents in the archives, historians gather information also from old newspapers, diaries of people, accounts of pilgrims, autobiographies of important personalities and booklets etc.
+- Information is essential for writing the history of a time which can be gathered from various sources.
+Apart from official documents in the archives, historians gather information also from old newspapers, diaries of people, accounts of pilgrims, autobiographies of important personalities and booklets, etc.

 Because of this fact sometimes the information historians get from police reports is not as useful as it is from old newspapers.

-However for any incidence the newspaper may not quote all the reasons behind this and biased as per the thinking of reporter while in police records we could find some evidence for an incident and unbiased reports.
+- However, for any incident, the newspaper may not quote all the reasons behind this and biased as per the thinking of the reporter while in police records we could find some evidence for an incident and unbiased reports.